Evolutionary BP+OSD Decoding for Low-Latency Quantum Error Correction: Numerical Results

-\textit{Results}--- Fig.~\ref{fig:performance} compares performances of the BP+OSD and the proposed EBP+OSD decoders for the surface codes (left column) and QLDPC codes (right column) in terms of the LER (upper row) and threshold (lower row).
-The results in Figs.~\ref{fig:performance}(a) and (b) are obtained under a depolarizing noise model with $\overline{\ell} = 5$.
-Using the edge-indexed sharing method, we optimize the weight set using the surface code with $d = 7$ and reuse it for other surface codes.
-Similarly, for QLDPC codes, we optimize the weights only for the code with $n = 72$ and reuse them for the QLDPC codes with $n=90$ and $n=144$, which significantly reduces optimization time.
-In Fig.~\ref{fig:performance}(a), the EBP+OSD decoder achieves consistent LER improvement across all code distances $d$ for the surface codes, increasing the threshold from $15.6\%$ to $16.5\%$.
-Fig.~\ref{fig:performance}(c) presents the threshold as a function of $\overline{\ell}$, where a substantial improvement is observed for low iteration counts, demonstrating that EBP+OSD is particularly effective for low-latency decoding scenarios.
+In this subsection, we evaluate the decoding performance using two representative code families: $[[d^2,1,d]]$ surface code~\cite{Fowler2012} and the bivariate bicycle QLDPC codes~\cite{Bravyi2024} with parameters $[[72,12,6]]$, $[[90,8,10]]$, and $[[144,12,12]]$.
+Fig.~\ref{fig:performance} compares the performance of the BP+OSD and the EBP+OSD decoders for the surface codes (left column) and QLDPC codes (right column) in terms of the LER (upper row) and threshold (lower row).

+Figs.~\ref{fig:performance}(a) and (b) compare BP+OSD and EBP+OSD under a depolarizing noise model with $\overline{\ell} = 5$.
+Using the proposed edge-indexed sharing method, we optimize the weight set on the surface code with $d = 7$ and subsequently reuse it for other surface codes.
+The optimized weights are given by

+As shown in Fig.~\ref{fig:performance}(a), the EBP+OSD decoder achieves consistent LER improvement across all code distances $d$ for surface codes, increasing the threshold from $15.6\%$ to $16.6\%$.
+Fig.~\ref{fig:performance}(c) presents the threshold as a function of the maximum number of iterations $\overline{\ell}$.
+A substantial improvement is observed at low iterations, demonstrating that EBP+OSD is particularly effective in low-latency decoding regimes.

+For QLDPC codes, the weights are optimized only for the $n = 72$ code and then reused for the $n=90$ and $n=144$ codes.
+The optimized weights for QLDPC codes are given by

-For QLDPC codes, as shown in Fig.~\ref{fig:performance}(b), the LER improvement achieved by the EBP+OSD decoder is even more pronounced.
-In Fig.~\ref{fig:performance}(d), the pseudo-threshold (the intersection with the physical error rate) improves by several percentage points at low $\overline{\ell}$.
-Interestingly, the BP+OSD decoder does not exhibit a monotonic threshold increase with additional iterations $\overline{\ell}$, suggesting that a stronger pre-decoder with higer $\overline{\ell}$ alone does not necessarily yield optimal performance in a pre+OSD decoder.
-In contrast, the EBP+OSD decoder demonstrates an almost monotonic threshold improvement, as its weights are optimized to maximize the overall pre+OSD decoder performance.
-Table~\ref{table:threshold} further compares the threshold performance with those of existing decoders.
-For both surface and QLDPC codes, the EBP+OSD decoder achieves state-of-the-art performance, even with only 5 iterations.
+As shown in Fig.~\ref{fig:performance}(b), the LER improvement for QLDPC codes is even more pronounced.
+The steeper LER decay of EBP+OSD results in a significant performance gap at low physical error rates.
+Fig.~\ref{fig:performance}(d) shows that the pseudo-threshold, defined as the intersection between the LER curve and the physical error rate, improves by several percentage points at small values of $\overline{\ell}$.
+Notably, the BP+OSD decoder does not exhibit a monotonic increase in threshold as the maximum number of iterations $\overline{\ell}$ increases.
+In other words, simply strengthening the BP pre-decoder by allowing more iterations does not necessarily improve the overall BP+OSD performance.
+This highlights that optimizing the pre-decoder in isolation is insufficient for enhancing the performance of the combined pre+OSD structure.
+In contrast, the EBP+OSD decoder demonstrates an almost monotonic threshold improvement because its weights are explicitly optimized to maximize the end-to-end EBP+OSD performance.